kuma35/thinking-forth-jp/sphinx/chapter2.rst

 coding.
 But planning has certain limitations.
 The following interviews give different perspectives to the value of planning.

-Despite ’s preference for a well-planned project, he suggests that the choice between a top-down and bottom-up approach may depend on the
+Despite Teleska’s preference for a well-planned project, he suggests that the choice between a top-down and bottom-up approach may depend on the situation:
-situation:

 On two recent projects involving a lot of technical interface work, I did the whole thing bottom-up.
 I milled around in a bunch of data-sheets